Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background Modeling via Optimal Transport

-\item \cite{manole2021c} additionally show that the value $k=1$ suffices for the estimator $\hat\pi_{\mathrm{NN}}$ to enjoy optimal theoretical risk, at least for the quadratic optimal transport problem over Euclidean space.
+\item \cite{manole2021c} additionally show that the value $k=1$ suffices for the estimator $\hat\pi_{k\mathrm{NN}}$ to enjoy optimal theoretical risk.
 In our work, we nevertheless allow for $k$ to be greater than 1 in order to leverage the larger size of the $3b$ sample.
-For example, when $k=1$, the estimator $\hat \binten_{4,\mathrm{NN}}^s$ is supported on at most $\nfc$ events, whereas it can be supported on as many as $\nts\gg \nfc$ events if $k$ is chosen sufficiently large.
-In practice, we recommend choosing $k$ to be as small as possible while ensuring that $\hat \binten_{4,\mathrm{NN}}^s$ has support size nearly equal to $\nfc$---this typically amounts to choosing $k$ to be on the order of $\nts/\nfc$.
+For example, when $k=1$, the estimator $\hat \binten_{4,k\mathrm{NN}}^s$ is supported on at most $\nfc$ events, whereas it can be supported on as many as $\nts\gg \nfc$ events if $k$ is chosen sufficiently large.
+In practice, we recommend choosing $k$ to be as small as possible while ensuring that $\hat \binten_{4,k\mathrm{NN}}^s$ has support size on the same order as $\nts$---this typically amounts to choosing $k$ to be on the order of $\nts/\nfc$.
 In our simulation study (cf. Section~\ref{sec:simulation}), we therefore choose the value $k=10$, but also illustrate the performance of the OT-$k$NN method for other values of $k$.

-\item We have chosen to separately estimate the probability measure $P_4^s$ and the normalizataion $\binten_4^s(\calGsr)$, because the classical optimal transport problem is only well-defined between measures with the same total mass.
+\item We have chosen to separately estimate the probability measure $P_4^s$ and the normalization $\binten_4^s(\calGsr)$, because the classical optimal transport problem is only well-defined between measures with the same total mass.
 A possible alternative is to consider the {\it partial}~\citep{figalli2010} or {\it unbalanced}~\citep{liero2018} optimal transport problems between the unnormalized intensity measures $\binten_3^c$ and $\binten_3^s$.
-These variants of optimal transport are well-defined between measures that have possible different mass, but have the downside of introducing tuning parameters.
-As we explain in Section~\ref{sec:simulation}, the normalizations $\binten_3^c(\calGcr)$ and $\binten_3^s(\calGsr)$ are of the same order of magnitude, thus we have simply focused our attention on the classical (balanced) optimal transport problem in this work.
+These variants of optimal transport are well-defined between measures that have possibly different mass, but have the downside of introducing tuning parameters.
+As we explain in Section~\ref{sec:simulation}, the normalizations $\binten_3^c(\calGcr)$ and $\binten_3^s(\calGsr)$ are of the same order of magnitude, and can in fact be made to coincide by tuning the definition of the Control and Signal regions, thus we have simply focused our attention on the classical (balanced) optimal transport problem in this work.
 Nevertheless, in the following subsection, we will employ a variant of the partial optimal transport problem to define the metric $W$.

 \end{itemize}